VasiliuIonela/Poject-ITF-OpenCart/README.md

 * no detected major risk remained un-mitigated
 * exploratory regression testing must be performed on the My Info module, which includes the Dependents section
 ### 1.1.4 Test scope
-* Tests in scope:
+* Tests in scope: The scope of this project is limited to the testing of the features in the succeeding sections of this document.
+Functional testing are in scope and needed to be tested.
-* Tests not in scope:
+* Tests not in scope:  Non-functional testing like performance, security testing is beyond scope of this project.
+Automation testing is beyond scope.
 ### 1.1.5 Risks detected
 * Project risks:
+●	the development team won’t have the necessary training for these tasks.
+●	the database won’t support such a high volume of dates.
+●	tight deadline.
+●	sick personnel.
+●	a few team members.
+●	not having the necessary hardware equipment.
+●	misunderstanding of the requirements.

-* Product risks:
+* Product risks: ●	Low performance of the OpenCart platform.
+●	Not having customer’s requests.
+●	Application will crash.

 ### 1.1.6 Evaluating entry criteria
 The entry criterias defined in th Test Planning phase have been achieved and the test process can continue.
  ## 1.2 Test Monitoring and Control
  It will be done by generating periodic reports that reflect the current status of the test.
 ## 1.3 Test Analysis
 The testing process will be executed based on the above  requirements for the Dependents module.
-The following test conditions were found:
+The following **test conditions** were found:

+* In the administration interface, check the functionality of the 'Manufacturer' section.
+* Check the functionality of selecting dropdown list in the 'Manufacturer list'.
+*  Check the functionality of 'Sort Order' field.
+* check the functionality of 'Edit' button from the Manufacturer list.
+*  Check the functionality of 'Delete" button when a Manufacturer Name is selected.
+* Check the functionality of adding new manufacturer information.
+* check the functionality of 'Stores' when only one store is created.
+*  Check the functionality of 'Stores' when more stores are existing using the platform.
+* Check the functionality of 'General' field.
+*  Check the functionality of 'Manufacturer Name' feature.
+*  Check the functionality of 'Edit' button in the 'Image' field.
+*  Check the functionality of "Clear" button in teh 'Image' field.
+*  Check the functionality of 'Sort Order' field.

+* Check the functionality of 'Save' button when valid data is entered.
+* Check the functionaity of 'Save" button when fields are left in blank.
 *

+* Check the functionality of 'SEO' field.
+* Check the functionality of 'Design' field.
+*  Check the functionality of the 'Back' icon.
 *
 ## 1.4 Test Design
  Functional test cases were created in Zephyr Squad.
 Based on the analysis of the specifications, the  test design techniques used for generating test cases are: